 3 tips for building your strategy

 It is clear from even a cursory unpacking of ecommerce definitions that a singular outlook to building a strategy is misplaced.
-Rather, a holistic approach must be undertaken if marketers are to reap the full benefits that ecommerce can bring to their wider growth and development.
+Rather, a holistic approach must be undertaken.
+Marketers are to reap the full benefits that ecommerce can bring to their wider growth and development.
 To this end, here are 3 tips for building a holistic ecommerce strategy.

 1. Mine big data

 Defined as ‘the large volume of data – both structured and unstructured – that inundates a business on a day-to-day basis’, big data is quickly becoming a central component in any marketing strategy.

 Ecommerce is no different, as co-founder of ThirdLove Heidi Zak told Forbes.
 Zak points out that ‘the amount of data that e-commerce companies collect is changing what we can do for customers.
 Increasingly, commercials and ads are targeted to our specific demographics.’

 Speaking of her own experience in running an ecommerce offering, Zak notes that ‘at ThirdLove, our data affects how we develop products, create the customer journey, and ensure that our customers have a great experience.
 Everything revolves around that.’

 2. Calculate your cost to serve